KainatAzhar/Real-Time-Face-Recognition-System/README.md

-# Real-Time Face Recognition System
+# Advanced Time Series Forecasting with LSTM

-### Project Overview
+### 🎯 Project Overview

-This project develops a robust and accurate face recognition system capable of identifying individuals in both static images and live video streams.
-It is an end-to-end solution that combines a deep learning-based face detector with a face recognition model to match faces against a known database.
-This project serves as a strong demonstration of proficiency in modern computer vision techniques and real-time application development.
+This project develops a robust time series forecasting model using a Long Short-Term Memory (LSTM) network, a type of recurrent neural network well-suited for sequence prediction.
+The goal is to accurately forecast a future trend based on historical data.
+This project goes beyond a basic implementation by incorporating data preprocessing and feature engineering, which are crucial for real-world time series problems.

+---

-### Dataset
+### 💾 Dataset

-The system uses a custom dataset of images of famous celebrities (e.g., actors, musicians, public figures) to create a database of known face encodings.
-This approach allows the model to be trained on a diverse and recognizable set of individuals.
-The project also includes functionality to detect faces in unseen images and videos.
+The model is trained on a synthetic time series dataset representing a typical financial or economic trend.
+The data is generated programmatically within the notebook to simulate a clear trend, seasonality, and noise.
+The code is structured to easily handle additional features for more complex, real-world forecasting tasks.

+---

-### Methodology
+### 📈 Methodology

-1.  **Face Encoding:** The project first processes a pre-defined dataset of known faces.
-It uses the `face_recognition` library to detect the faces and generate a 128-dimensional face encoding (a numerical representation of the face) for each person.
-These encodings are stored in a database for fast lookup.
-2.  **Real-Time Detection and Recognition:** For live video streams or static images, the system performs the following steps:
-    - **Face Detection:** It detects all faces in the current frame or image.
-    - **Face Encoding:** It generates a face encoding for each detected face.
-    - **Comparison:** It compares each new face encoding with the known encodings in the database.
-    - **Identification:** It identifies the person by finding the closest match and displays their name in the video feed.
-3.  **Performance Optimization:** The project is optimized to run in real time by processing video frames efficiently, demonstrating a practical approach to building performant computer vision systems.
+1.  **Data Generation and Preprocessing:** A synthetic time series dataset is created to simulate a realistic trend.
+The data is then normalized using a `MinMaxScaler` to improve model stability and performance.

+2.  **Feature Engineering:** The time series is transformed into a supervised learning problem by creating sequences of past data points (e.g., using the last 50 points) to predict the next future value.

+3.  **LSTM Model Architecture:** A sequential model with two stacked LSTM layers and Dropout for regularization is designed to learn from the sequential data.
+The model is compiled with an `Adam` optimizer and a `mean_squared_error` loss function.

+4.  **Training and Evaluation:** The model is trained on the first 80% of the sequence data and its performance is evaluated on the remaining 20% as a test set.
+The predictions are visualized against the actual data to assess the model's accuracy.

+---

-### Concluded Results
+### 📊 Concluded Results

-The face recognition system successfully identifies individuals with high accuracy and low latency, showcasing its effectiveness for applications like security, access control, and personalized user experiences.
-This project highlights strong skills in computer vision, deep learning fundamentals, and building practical, high-impact AI systems.
+The LSTM model demonstrates strong predictive capabilities, accurately capturing the underlying trends and patterns in the time series data.
+The model's predictions closely align with the actual values, which is validated by a low Mean Squared Error (MSE) on the test set.
+This project highlights proficiency in time series analysis, LSTM network design, and data preparation for sequential models.

+---

-### Technologies Used
+### 💻 Technologies Used

 -   Python
-- `face_recognition`
+-   TensorFlow / Keras
-- OpenCV
+-   Pandas
 -   NumPy
+-   Scikit-learn
-- Jupyter Notebook
+-   Matplotlib

+---

+### 🚀 How to Run

+1. Clone this repository to your local machine.
+2. Create a virtual environment and activate it.
+3. Install the required libraries by running `pip install -r requirements.txt`.
+4. Open and run the Jupyter Notebook in the `notebooks/` directory.